Professor Janice McLaughlin

 - McLaughlin J. The Medical Reshaping of Disabled Bodies as a Response to Stigma and a Route to Normality.
-Medical Humanities 2017.
-In Press.
+Medical Humanities 2017, (e-Pub ahead of print).

 - McLaughlin J, Coleman-Fountain E, Clavering E. Disabled Childhoods: Monitoring Differences and Emerging Identities.
 Routledge, 2016.

 - Rodger S, Vines J, McLaughlin J. Technology and the Politics of Mobility: Evidence Generation in Accessible Transport Activism.
 In: Conference on Human Factors in Computing Systems (CHI 2016).
 2016, San Jose, CA, USA: ACM.

 - McLaughlin J. Family ties in genes and stories: The importance of value and recognition in the narratives people tell of family.
 Sociological Review 2015, 63(3), 626–643.

 - McLaughlin J. The Gene, the Clinic and the Family: Diagnosing Dysmorphology, Reviving Medical Dominance [Book Review].
 Sociology of Health and Illness 2015, 37(3), 485-486.